kylecombes/pneumask-android/privacy_policy.md

 **Information Collection and Use**

-For a better experience, while using our Service, we may require you to provide us with permission to record audio.
+While using our Service, we may request for you to provide us with permission to record audio.
 A pop-up will appear asking you to enable this functionality.

 The app does use a third party service that may collect information used to identify you.
 Link to privacy policy of third party service providers used by the app:

 *   [Google Play Services](https://www.google.com/policies/privacy/)